projectriff/riff/Using-Registries.md

 #### Initialize a namespace

-When you initialize the namespace use the `--dockerhub` flag together with your Docker ID.
+When you initialize the namespace use the `--docker-hub` flag together with your Docker ID.

 If you are initializing the `default` namespace with Docker Hub, then you can use:

 ```
-riff namespace init default --dockerhub <docker-id>
+riff namespace init default --docker-hub <docker-id>
 ```

 ### Using Google Container Registry (GCR) with builds